bespokejs/bespoke/README.md

 Less than 1KB when minified and gzipped, no dependencies, harnessing the power of CSS transitions.

+Bespoke.js listens to keyboard events, and adds the CSS classes needed to create your own slide transitions.

-Bespoke.js is currently in alpha, use at your own risk.
+This project is currently in alpha, use at your own risk.

 ## Getting Started